coral-xyz/anchor-book/src/chapter_3/PDAs.md

 });
 ```

 The `authority` is no longer a randomly generated keypair but a PDA derived from the puppet-master program.
 This means the puppet-master can sign with it which it does inside `pullStrings`.
-It's worth noting that our implementation also allows non-canonical bumps but again because we are only interesting in being able to sign we don't care which bump is used.
+It's worth noting that our implementation also allows non-canonical bumps but again because we are only interested in being able to sign we don't care which bump is used.

 > In some cases it's possible to reduce the number of accounts you need by making a PDA storing state also sign a CPI instead of defining a separate PDA to do that.